InformaticsMatters/squonk2-data-manager-job-operator/README.md

     $ pip install -r requirements.txt
     $ ansible-galaxy install -r requirements.yaml

+Set your KUBECONFIG for the cluster and verify its right: -

+    $ export KUBECONFIG=~/my-config
+    $ kubectl get no
+    [...]

 Now, create a parameter file (i.e. `parameters.yaml`) based on the project's `example-parameters.yaml`, setting values for the operator that match your needs.
 Then deploy, using Ansible, from the root of the project: -